TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Comparison of the two software programs

-In the next test, we constrain the lens models from UVIS data only with interchanged PSFs.
-In this test, the \textsc{glee} constraint on $\gamma$ remain stable, however the \textsc{lenstronomy} constraint shift toward the \textsc{glee} constraint to be consistent within $\sim0.5\sigma$.
+In the next test, we constrained the lens models from UVIS data only with interchanged PSFs.
+In this test, the \textsc{glee} constraint on $\gamma$ remained stable; however, the \textsc{lenstronomy} constraint shifted towards the \textsc{glee} constraint to be consistent within $\sim0.5\sigma$.
 As a result, we conclude that the discrepancy in the $\gamma$ distribution between \textsc{lenstronomy} and \textsc{glee} is dominated by the difference in the IR PSF.

 For the last test, we add a new feature in \textsc{lenstronomy} to reconstruct the IR PSF with a supersampled resolution and reconstruct the PSF with a supersampling factor of 3 following the \textsc{glee} team.
 If this supersampled IR PSF from \textsc{lenstronomy} is used by both software programs, then the resultant $\gamma$ distribution becomes consistent within $\sim0.6\sigma$.
 However, the $\gamma$ distribution of the \textsc{glee} model with its own supersampled PSF still differs by $2.6\sigma$ from that of the \textsc{lenstronomy} model with its own supersampled PSF.
-It is not possible to evaluate which reconstructed PSF is more accurate \textit{a priori}.
+It is not possible to evaluate which reconstructed PSF is more accurate {a priori}.
 Therefore, it is recommended to marginalize over multiple PSF reconstructions to account for the stochasticity within one particular reconstruction algorithm and as well as different reconstruction algorithms. \suyu{In addition, supersampled PSFs are recommended especially for the IR band with large pixels; the subsampling factor can be set to the minimal value to produce stable results while keeping computational time low. }